p2/clinical-trials-gov/README.md

 Setup
 -----

-After initializing the submodules, the symlink to the databases should be functional.
-If not create it:
+After initializing the submodules, a symlink to the internally used databases should be functional.
+If not you must create it:

     $ cd clinical-trials-gov
     $ ln -s ClinicalTrials/databases